 Spina Bifida Program

-The Spina Bifida Program at Children's Hospital of Pittsburgh is a comprehensive, coordinated inpatient and outpatient service for children of all ages with neural tube birth defects and spinal cord disorders.
+The Spina Bifida Program at Children's Hospital of Pittsburgh of UPMC is a comprehensive, coordinated inpatient and outpatient service for children of all ages with neural tube birth defects and spinal cord disorders.
 The program provides team evaluation and periodic re-evaluation utilizing the disciplines of neurosurgery, orthopedic surgery, urology, rehabilitation medicine, occupational therapy, physical therapy and social services.
 This coordinated, interdisciplinary team focuses on providing the best care possible to each and every patient.
 The team’s goal is to help each patient lead a normal life.

 Urologic testing, radiology services, developmental testing, bracing assessment and full diagnostic services (i.e., CT scan, evoked potentials and MRIs) are integral components of each child’s program.
 Nutrition consultations are available as needed.
 Emphasis is placed on clear communication between the spina bifida team at Children’s Hospital and the child’s pediatrician, school, and community service agencies.

 What is Spina Bifida, and How is it Treated?

 The term "Spina Bifida" applies to a failure of the spinal cord and spinal column to form properly before birth.
 This failure can occur anywhere from the head to the tailbone, but is more common in the lumbar spine.
 It can occur with a wide range of severity.
 Spina Bifida Occulta is usually found incidentally and is often of no consequence.
 Myelomeningocele is a form of Spina Bifida in which the spinal cord is exposed to air at birth.
 Between these two extremes are other forms, each with its own characteristics.